grew-nlp/grew_doc/content/usage/grew_server.md

 # Grew-API for the Arborator-Grew tool

-This documentation corresponds to the [Inria GitLab](https://gitlab.inria.fr/grew/grew_server).
+This documentation corresponds to the [GitHub](https://github.com/grew-nlp/arboratorgrew_server).

-By default the doc applies to branch `master`
+By default the doc applies to branch `master`.
 New features available only on the Dev server are identified by the flag **[⚠️DEV⚠️]**

 Some services or features may be marked with **[❌DEPRECATED❌]**, they will be removed in an upcoming server update.

 ---

-The Arborator-Grew tool is available on [https://arborator.github.io](https://arborator.github.io).
+The Arborator-Grew tool is available on [https://arborator.grew.fr](https://arborator.grew.fr).

 The `grew_server` tool is a web server which manages set of annotated graphs with multiple annotations on the same sentence.
 It is built to be used as an API by the Arborator-Grew graph annotation tool.